 8. Certified copy of the vote by the Municipality to enter into an agreement for a tax exemption under M.G.L. c.
 59, § 5M and M.G.L. c.
 40V, § 4(b)(i).

-(b) If the Department determines that the building meets the requirements of M.G.L. c.
-40V, § 4(a)(i) through (iv) and (vi), either in its present state or upon Substantial Rehabilitation, then the Department shall provide a Preliminary Certification acknowledging that the building meets the standards of a Certified Housing Development Project.
+(b) If the Department determines that the new construction or existing building(s) meets the requirements of M.G.L. c.
+40V, § 4(a)(i) through (iv) and (vi), either in its present state or upon construction or Substantial Rehabilitation, then the Department shall provide a Preliminary Certification acknowledging that the building meets the standards of a Certified Housing Development Project.

-(3) Conditional Certification - Rehabilitation Plans.
+(3) Conditional Certification – new construction or Rehabilitation Plans.

 (a) At a minimum, the application for Conditional Certification shall contain the following information and materials: